 cubital tunnel syndrome) is the most common nerve-related reason for numbness and electricity-type pain shooting into the ring and small fingers.
 This can also be accompanied by loss of hand strength, causing weakness with daily activities like opening jars and turning keys.
 These symptoms can develop over the course of weeks to months without a specific cause.
 Often you will wake up at night with numbness and pain, particularly made worse with flexion of the elbow.
 As the nerve compression persists, weakness of the hand may worsen, and thinning of the muscles may progress.
 If left untreated, the weakness is often irreversible.
 If you have any pain or tingling sensations or weakness in your hand, it is best to be evaluated by the experienced elbow surgeons at AOHSI.

 Elbow Surgery Recovery

 You will need to be in a soft dressing or splint for 5 days.
-After 5 days, you will remove dressing and begin range of motion.
+Shortly after 5 days, you will remove the dressing and begin range of motion.
 After two weeks post op, you will come to the office for suture removal.